indigo-sadland/jku-tamper/README.md

 ♦️ *I've made this tool mainly for the **Unicode** machine on Hack The Box* ♦️

+### Workflow
+1) Checks if JWT contains JKU header and downloads JWKS file from it to get structure;
+3) Creates malicious JWKS;
+4) Creates malicious JWT;
+5) Runs http server to serve the malicious JWKS file.

 ## Installation

 `git clone https://github.com/indigo-sadland/jku-tamper && cd jku-tamper` \